• Skip to primary navigation

 Use a blender: Another option for making the french toast batter is to use a blender.
 Add the buttermilk, eggs, vanilla, salt, spices, and sugar to a blender and blend until smooth.

-Make homemade buttermilk: If you don't have any buttermilk on hand, you can easily make your own in minutes.
-Combine 1 tablespoon of vinegar or lemon juice with 1 cup of milk.
-Gently stir the mixture and then let it stand for about 5 minutes.
+Make homemade half-and-half: If you don't have any half-and-half on hand, you can easily make your own in minutes.
+Combine ¾ cup of whole milk with ¼ cup of heavy cream.
+Gently stir the mixture and then store in the fridge until you’re ready to use it.

 Use stale sourdough bread: You may have heard that stale bread is ideal for making french toast.
 This is because stale bread tends to absorb the egg mixture better than fresh bread.
 That said, whether you use fresh or stale sourdough, this recipe will turn out absolutely amazing!